 Bob reports that when the pending presentations are complete, our Basic School class will have honored each of our 21 KIA/Combat Related/LOD losses at their respective university/college.

-Both Bob DeLuca and Bob Lange have been making plans with Brown University.
+Both Bob DeLuca and Bob Lange did the planning with Brown University.
 Bob DeLuca had a conference call with Joe Petrutti and Scott Somers, who are the class of 1969 president and chairman of the 50th reunion committee at Brown, respectively.
 As a part of the Commencement program on May 25 in Providence, they are putting on a Vietnam forum.
 They have committed to Bob that we can participate in that event to present the cruise book.
 The forum, which is limited to fifty minutes, will have three panelists: Joe, a Navy Reservist, an African American female class member who lost a brother in Vietnam, and a well-known war protester and Brown professor, David Kertzer.
 The topic of discussion is the impact of the war on people and society.
 The TBS 1-67 part will probably be being recognized from the panel to stand up in the audience and make the presentation to the Brown Vietnam Archives archivist.
 The forum has limited time and a set format, so despite their willingness to recognize TBS 1-67, this is the current plan.
 In any event, May 25 is firm!

 At the end of January, Bob talked to Al McLean’s brother Peter.
 Peter was in touch with Harvard and was advised that Al has continued to be associated with the class of 1965 because that’s when he would’ve graduated had he continued straight through.
 But in fact Al withdrew after his junior year, enlisting then apparently joining the PLC program, then back to Harvard and received his degree in June 1966.
 He was commissioned and joined us in TBS 1-67 at Quantico.